 When I turned 30, I thought I had my whole life ahead of me to do whatever I want and whenever I wanted.
-Boy was a wrong because that autumn I got terribly ill and the rest is history.
-I’ve been on disability for the last couple years and many days I don’t even have the strength to boot up my iPad or computer or walk the dog.
+Boy was I wrong because that autumn I got terribly ill and the rest is history.
+I’ve been on disability for the last couple of years and many days I don’t even have the strength to boot up my iPad or computer or walk the dog.
 It’s a miracle that I get out of bed.
 So If there’s one thing the last 5 years has taught me it is that time is priceless.
 You never know when time is going to run out or if you’ll ever get an opportunity again.

 Take life by the horns and soar!

 #2.
-Who Are My True Friends.
+Who Are My True Friends?

-When I first got sick, I assumed my friends would be there for me as I was for them.
+When I first got sick and became disabled, I assumed my friends would be there for me as I was for them.
 Sure I imagined some acquaintances would disappear due to obligations and busy schedules but I did not count on losing touch with women I considered best friends.
 Health is a terrible test on friendships and relationships of all sizes and shapes.
 Some friends will prove themselves again and again while others will wither on the vine and disappear at the times when you need them most.

 #3.
 What Really Matters.

 It wasn’t until I was not able to even pack my own suitcase to go home after getting violently ill that I realized just how much I valued my mum.
-She gave up a family Thanksgiving dinner to climb on a transatlantic flight where she was stuck in the way back of economy near the toilets and didn’t even get a turkey dinner on the plane because they ran out.
+She gave up a family Thanksgiving dinner to climb on a transatlantic flight where she was stuck in the way back of the economy near the toilets and didn’t even get a turkey dinner on the plane because they ran out.